GoogleCloudPlatform/developer-journey-app/README.md

-# 🌺 Developer Journey App
+# Developer Journey Dynamic Web App

 **Developer Journey App** gives developers a fun user interface for exploring a simple maze to find and collect resources that provide technical tips.